-Devon clinical negligence lawyer, Oliver Thorne, is continuing to campaign for improved maternity services following a mistake that has left another family devastated.
+Devon clinical negligence lawyer, Oliver Thorne, is continuing to campaign for improved maternity services following a medical mistake that has left another family devastated.

 The BBC has reported on the story of Megan and her daughter Remi who has been diagnosed with epilepsy and cerebral palsy after an error was made during her birth at North Devon District Hospital.